 We create an effective community only when everyone's issues are recognized and respected.
 To that end, CSCA encourages communication by as many means as possible, including the following.

 School Visits

+Visitors must be pre-approved.
 All visitors must check in with a state-issued I.D. at the reception desk before continuing on campus and must wear a school lanyard or visitor's pass at all times.